 You want to work quickly to prevent once the liquids have been added to the dry ingredients to allow the baking powder to do its work while the batter is setting.

-Remove your pan from the oven, grease it with a light coating of your favorite cooking spray.
+Remove your pan from the oven, and grease it with a light coating of your favorite cooking spray.

 If you really want to get back to your roots, grease your pan with the 3 TBSP of bacon grease.
 Simply put the grease into the pan before it is heated in the oven.
 Watch it carefully because it will burn quickly.
 Take the pan out of the oven and tilt it to be sure it’s well coated.
 The pour the excess into your batter.
 Just remember it’s 3TBSP total, not in addition to the 3TBSP mentioned in the ingredient list.

-Pour your batter into the hot baking pan and immediately place in the oven with the rack at the middle setting.
+Pour your batter into the hot baking pan and immediately place it in the oven with the rack at the middle setting.
 If your rack is too close to the heating element it may burn on the bottom or top before the middle has set.

 Bake for 15 – 20 minutes, a toothpick inserted into the center should come out clean.
 Remove from the oven and place the cake pan on a rack to cool.